sophiayk20/covoswitch/README.md

 If you'd like to use this code or paper, please cite:
 ```
     Yeeun Kang.
 2024.
 CoVoSwitch: Machine Translation of Synthetic Code-Switched Text Based on Intonation Units.
-In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, pages -, Bangkok, Thailand.
+In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, pages (TBD), Bangkok, Thailand.
 Association for Computational Linguistics.
 ```
 ## Topics & Keywords
 Multilingual code-switching translation (NMT), prosodic speech segmentation (intonation unit detection) using Whisper (STT)